Data-Mechanics/course-2019-spr-proj/kzhang21_ryuc_zui_sarms/README.md

 ### Rating and Price

 From our EDA above, we noticed that there is a relationship between price and rating.
-So, we transformed the price range into a continuous variable (from 1 to 4, repective with the number of dollar signs a restaurnt holds).
+So, we transformed the price range into a continuous variable (from 1 to 4, respective with the number of dollar signs a restaurant holds).
 We assume this transformation is legitimate since we want to understand the increasing relationship of price in comparison with rating.
 We saved this variable as `price_new`.
 Then, we calculated their p-value (using t-test distribution) and their correlation coefficient.
 And then model the results using a linear regression model.

 ![figure6](images/figure_3.png)